StreetScout

 Where is Kenmore Hills?

-Kenmore Hills is a suburb of Queensland, Australia.
+Kenmore Hills is a suburb of Queensland, Australia, in the Brisbane local government area.

 What is the population of Kenmore Hills?